el-cms/superBake/README.md

 Feel free to contact me on [g+ EL-CMS](https://plus.google.com/u/0/b/110073171539347252283/) or by [mail](mailto:m.tancoigne@gmail.com) (with "sb" in the beginning of your subject), i'll try to answer quickly.

+For now, the configuration file provided with the plugin is the one I work on, so it's not an empty config file.
+You can test it with the models structure available in `docs/`.

 # superBake version 0.3
 ## What is superBake
 superBake is a console Shell for __cakePHP__ 2.x.
 It will help you to generate your application's plugins, models, controllers, views and menus with a configuration file and custom templates.